Lithomoia germana

-The American brindle (Lithomoia germana) is a moth of the family Noctuidae.
+Lithomoia germana, the American brindle, is a moth of the family Noctuidae.
 It is found from Alaska to Newfoundland south to Pennsylvania, Colorado and Oregon.

 The wingspan is about 40 mm.
-The forewings are light gray and streaked and shaded with shades of gray and brown.
-The hindwings are gray-beige and shaded darker towards the outer margin.
-At rest, adults mostly roll their wings around their body and thus take on the appearance of a small twig.
 Adults are on wing from mid-April to early May and again from mid-August to the beginning of October.

 The larvae feed on various trees and woody shrubs of the families Salicaceae and Betulaceae.
 Adults feed on nectar of goldenrod flowers.